 UW Medicine Chiari Malformation Clinic

-The site describes cerebrospinal fluid, Chiari malformation and syringomyelia in detail.
-It covers the problems these malformations present, their symptoms and how it’s treated.
+This site describes cerebrospinal fluid, Chiari malformation and syringomyelia in detail.
+It covers the problems these malformations present, their symptoms and how they are treated.

 Seattle Children's Craniofacial Center